AyushYadav1155/Siamese-Neural-Network-Face-Recognition/README.md

 Special thanks to the creator of the YouTube video for providing valuable insights and guidance on implementing the Siamese Neural Network model for face recognition.

+## Future Scope

+I am a Computer Engineering student currectly exploring various domains for interest.
+Originally my aim was to make my own face recognition model and convert it to a tflite model and use it a mobile application I've created previously (Can be seen available on my GitHub repo).

 ### Issues faced and solution

 Following are couple of issues that I personally faced while making this project and solutions to avoid them.